AY2223S1-CS2103T-W12-2/tp/docs/UserGuide.md

 Edits an existing club member's loan amount in the SectresBook.

-Format: `editLoan INDEX VALUE REASON`
+Format: `editLoan INDEX amt/VALUE reason/REASON`

 * Edits the loan value of the existing person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.